-Ever since the Oscars, Gabourey Sidibe has been a big topic of conversation.
+Ever since the Oscars, Gabourey Sidibe has been a key topic of conversation in the media.
 And not because of her transformative role in "Precious."
 All that seems to be discussed is her weight.

-And now TMZ reports that the CEO of a diet pill company wrote Gabourey a letter imploring her to use their product., saying, "The only way you can reach your goal of someday winning that Oscar is by being active, fit and most of all, healthy!"
+Now TMZ reports that the CEO of a diet supplement company wrote Gabourey a letter imploring her to use their product, saying, "The only way you can reach your goal of someday winning that Oscar is by being active, fit and most of all, healthy!"
 You know, that's how I try to lead a healthy lifestyle: by taking diet pills.
-Right after my morning gallon of Diet Coke and mid-afternoon shame-spiral crying sesh.
+Right after my morning gallon of Diet Coke and midafternoon shame-spiral crying sesh.

-Well, Howard, you've had a career looking like the lovechild of Gene Simmons and Sideshow Bob, so maybe you should be more understanding.
+Well, Howard, you've had a career in spite of looking like the lovechild of Gene Simmons and Sideshow Bob, so maybe you should be more optimistic.

-And really, would this kind of scrutiny and attention ever be focused on a man?
+But really, this kind of scrutiny would never be focused on a man.
 Was John Goodman being harassed by Jenny Craig in his '90s heyday?
-Will Jonah Hill ever have a future in film if he doesn't get a stomach staple?
+Will Jonah Hill ever have a future in film if he doesn't get his stomach stapled?
 Of course.
 Sex appeal isn't the sole criteria for the success of a male actor in Hollywood.
 There's a reason why there isn't a movie called "He's Out of Your League."

 The overarching irony is that the movie that made Gabourey a breakout movie star was all about overcoming adversity and disproving people's expectations of someone deemed a lost cause.

-Sure, everyone should be conscious of their dietary health and yes, Gabourey might have had poor dietary habits and are presumably legitimate concerns about her health.
+Sure, everyone should be conscious of their dietary health.
+And yes, Gabourey might have had poor dietary habits and there presumably are legitimate concerns about her health.
 You know who else we should worry about?
 Kate Bosworth, Kristin Cavallari, AnnaLynne McCord and the other members of Hollywood's scary skinny club.

-Gabourey is a talented actress, a sassy personality, and has the backing of Oprah Friggin' Winfrey.
-I have faith that she, much like her character in "Precious," will prove all those naysayers wrong and have a baller career, which will hopefully involve at some point in time kicking Howard Stern square in the nuts.
-Bad joke intended.
+Gabourey is a talented actress, a sassy personality, and has the backing of Oprah friggin' Winfrey.
+I have faith that she, much like her character in "Precious," will prove all those naysayers wrong and have a baller career.
+Which will hopefully involve a few rounds in the Celebrity Death Match ring between her and Mr. Stern.